 Evanston Township High School values the importance of instructing all students on water safety and providing opportunities for students to become independent swimmers.
 Our Physical Education department requires all Freshman and Sophomore students to participate in swim units within their PE course.
 There are also several opportunities for Junior and Senior students to participate in aquatics activities within select PE classes.
 Swimming is one of the most accessible and inclusive activities that can be enjoyed for a lifetime.
 This low impact activity has many physical and mental health benefits as well.

 Everyone should feel confident and comfortable while in the water but also safe.
 In order to maintain a safe learning environment, all students should adhere to the swim uniform policy.
-To help clarify, students who were assigned male at birth (AFAB) should follow the guidelines below:
+To help clarify, students who were assigned male at birth (AMAB) and students who were assigned female at birth (AFAB) should follow the guidelines below: